Cephalopterus/discord-faqs/faqs/should-i-invest-in-lic.md

 Overall, an LIC policy is rigid, wasteful, and doesn't provide adequate coverage.
 Tax benefits are not good enough to offset the opportunity cost (i.e. you're missing out on other efficient assets and time).

 **Avoid LIC policies, buy vanilla pure term cover, and invest in efficient market-linked transparent assets yourself.
-If your question is but what if markets don't do well?, then the LIC policy also has same fate.**
+If your question is _but what if markets don't do well in next 15-20 years?_, then the LIC policy also has same fate.**

 ###### tags: `FAQs`